 How to Study

 Most people study wrong — re-reading notes, highlighting textbooks, cramming the night before.
 None of that works.
-Here are the five research-backed techniques that do, and exactly how to apply each one to the UA 246 test.
+Here are the five research-backed techniques that do, and exactly how to apply each one to the pre-apprenticeship test.

 Technique 1 of 5